nerdo/js-routing/README.md

   * `routes` - Route definitions in expanded array form.
   * `history` - A [NavigationHistory](#navigation-history-interface) instance.
   * `[parentId]` - The parent identifier the routes are relative to.
-* `getParamsFromRoute(route, history)` - A function that returns the route parameters from the route using history as context.
+* `getParamsFromRoute(route, history, baseId)` - A function that returns the route parameters from the route using history and baseId as context.
   * `route` - The route definition.
   * `history` - A [NavigationHistory](#navigation-history-interface) instance.
+  * `baseId` - The base id of the router.
 * `getParentId(route, history)` - A function that reutns the parent ID of the route using history and baseId as context.
   * `route` - The route definition.
   * `history` - A [NavigationHistory](#navigation-history-interface) instance.
-  * `baseId` - The base ID of the router.
+  * `baseId` - The base id of the router.

 ```js
 // router.js